roryprimrose/roryprimrose.github.io/_posts/2006-10-17-asp-net-errors.md

 Solution posted [here][0] by Joao Morais.

-> I have got the same issue.
+I have got the same issue.
 It seems like Visual studio 2005 and the web application pool running ASP.NET 2.0 are having a conflict over the temporary folder.

-> The workaround I have got for now is:
+The workaround I have got for now is:

-> - If you have visual studio 2005 is open, close it
+- If you have visual studio 2005 is open, close it
-> - Go tot the ASP.NET temporary folder for v2.0 of the framework
+- Go to the ASP.NET temporary folder for v2.0 of the framework
->  <Windows dir&gt;\Microsoft.Net\Framework\v2.0<extra numbers&gt;\Temporary ASpNET pages
+ &lt;Windows dir&gt;\Microsoft.Net\Framework\v2.0&lt;extra numbers&gt;\Temporary ASPNET pages
-> - Remove the folder for your application (or all of them)
+- Remove the folder for your application (or all of them)
-> - Reset IIS (on a command line window, &gt;iisreset) [not always needed, but I had to use it sometimes]
+- Reset IIS (on a command line window, iisreset) [not always needed, but I had to use it sometimes]
-> - First Browse your page from IE (http://localhost/your app)
+- First Browse your page from IE (http://localhost/your app)
-> - Then reopen Visual studio
+- Then reopen Visual studio

 [0]: http://forums.asp.net/1109781/ShowPost.aspx